RevealBi/Documentation/en/dashboards/sharing-dashboards/share-a-dashboard.md

 Shared dashboards are ideal for cross-team collaboration.
 There are so many possibilities when it comes to sharing in Reveal.
-Depending on your own sharing rights you can give other users and workspaces different [access permissions](#access-permissions) to the content you share with them.

-Below you will find the specifics of access permissions in the three available sharing scenarios:
+Here you will find more information about the permission roles and the available sharing scenarios:

   - [sharing dashboards created by you with other users](#sharing-dashboards-users),